WGLab/w4CSeq/README.md

   9. **2000000**: bin size for *trans* chromosome (bp length in foreground window)
   10. **400000**: bin size for *cis* chromosome (bp length in foreground window)
   11. **12000000**: window size for *cis* chromosome (bp length in background window)
-  12. **sonication_sample1**: working directory name (which means outputs will be generated under ./sonication_sample1/ directory.)
+  12. **sonication_sample1**: working directory name (w4CSeq will automatically generate this folder and all outputs will be generated under ./sonication_sample1/ directory.)
   13. **no**: whether your data is uncompressed
-  14. **no**: whether to include additional annotation files, supposed to be "no" for command line usage

 Fore more information on the parameters settings and other, see [here](http://w4cseq.wglab.org).